tekd/ga-worksheet/GA-worksheet.md

 }
     ```

-6. What does each digit of this Hexidecimal Color Code represent? #E78
+6. What does each digit of this Hexidecimal Color Code represent? #E78 red

- E represents ...
+ E represents ...amount of redness

- 7 represents ...
+ 7 represents ...amount of greenness

- 8 represents ...
+ 8 represents ...amount of blueness

-7. What is the Hex Color Code for true purple?  #
+7. What is the Hex Color Code for true purple?  #F0F

-8. _______________ is the programming language that allows websites to be interactive.
+8. javascript is the programming language that allows websites to be interactive.

-9. This tag allows us to add JavaScript into any webpage? <          >
+9. This tag allows us to add JavaScript into any webpage? <script></script>

-10. What is an event?
+10. What is an event? when you move,click,scroll press a key the browser fires off an event.

-11. How does JavaScript use events?
+11. How does JavaScript use events? to select elements and listen for events.

 **Activity** Copy all the text from your project so far into a new JS Bin workspace.
 From there you can change the site to an “About Me” website about yourself.
 To do this you will need to do the following: